Israel deports Greta Thunberg after Gaza-bound ship she was on was seized

 Israel viewed the ship as a publicity stunt, calling it the “selfie yacht."
 Israeli officials said that the flotilla was bringing “meager” aid with what amounted to less than a truckload of goods.

+Israel’s military campaign has killed more than 54,000 Palestinians, according to the Gaza Health Ministry, which doesn’t distinguish between civilians and combatants but has said that women and children make up most of the dead.

+The war has destroyed vast areas of Gaza and displaced around 90% of the territory’s population, leaving people there almost completely dependent on international aid.

-Associated Press writers Angela Charlton in Paris and Tia Goldenberg in Tel Aviv, Israel, contributed to this report.
+Associated Press writers Angela Charlton in Paris, Teresa Medrano in Madrid and Tia Goldenberg in Tel Aviv, Israel, contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war